DevWajahat/DevWajahat/README.md

 ## 🌱 Currently Learning

-I'm always looking to enhance my skills and stay up-to-date with the latest technologies.
+I always want to enhance my skills and stay up-to-date with the latest technologies.
 Currently, I am exploring:

 - Json for server-side rendering and improved performance.
 - Advanced CSS techniques and animations.

 ## 📂 Featured Projects

-Here is my one of the project I'm proud of:
+Here is one of the projects I'm proud of:

 **[Eyeonic E-Commerce Website]( https://devwajahat.github.io/Eyeonic/)**
-   - This was my first project I've created in my Institute.
+   - This was the first project I've created in my Institute.
 The objective of this project was to create a static Eyewear-E-Commerce-Website from Scratch.
-   - Technologies used: Bootstrap,Jqeury, HTML, CSS, JavaScript
+   - Technologies used: Bootstrap,Jquery, HTML, CSS, JavaScript

 # 🚀 Tech Stack: